code-and-effect/effective_test_bot/README.md

 ## Capybara Super Extras

-So the problem with running integration tests with capybara-webkit is that it's a real full black-box integration test.
+Running integration tests with capybara-webkit is truly a black-box integration testing experience.
+This provides a lot of benefits, but also some severe limitations.

 Capybara runs in a totally separate process.
-It knows nothing about your application.
-You can't get access to any of the rails internal state.
-All you can test is html, javascript and urls.
-That really sucks.
+It knows nothing about your application and it does not have access to any of the rails internal state.
+It only sees html, javascript, css and urls.

-effective_test_bot mixes in a rails controller include and does a bit of http header hackery to make available to capybara the internal rails state values that are just so handy.
+effective_test_bot extends this knowledge by adding a rails controller mixin and some http header hackery.
+In turn making available to capybara the internal rails state, which is just so handy.
+This allows minitest to read back those values and take a peek inside the black box.

 The following are refreshed on each page change, and are available to check anywhere in your tests.

 - `flash` a Hash representation of the current page's flash
 - `assigns` a Hash representation of the current page's rails `view_assigns`.
-Serializes any ActiveRecord objects, as well as any TrueClass, FalseClass, NilClass, String, Symbol, Numeric objects.
+Serializes any `ActiveRecord` objects, as well as any `TrueClass`, `FalseClass`, `NilClass`, `String`, `Symbol`, and `Numeric` objects.
 Does not serialize anything else, but sets a symbol `assigns[key] == :present_but_not_serialized`.
 - `exceptions` an Array with the exception message and a stacktrace.
-- `unpermitted_params` an Array of any unpermitted paramaters that were encountered by the last request
+- `unpermitted_params` an Array of any unpermitted parameters that were encountered by the last request.

 - `save_test_bot_screenshot` saves a screenshot of the current page to be added to the current test's animated gif (see screenshots and tour mode below).

 ## Test Bot DSL Methods

-All of the following DSL methods run an entire test suites against a given page or controller action.
+Each of the following DSL methods run a test suite on a given page or controller action.

-They are intended to be used both as standalone one-liners, like [shoulda-matchers](https://github.com/thoughtbot/shoulda-matchers), and as helper methods to aid in writing custom tests quickly.
+These may be used as standalone one-liners, like [shoulda-matchers](https://github.com/thoughtbot/shoulda-matchers) and as helper methods to aid in writing custom tests quickly.

 Each method has a class-level/one-liner `x_test` and an instance level `x_action_test` version.